T. Boone Pickens, self-made Texas tycoon, dead at 91

 After a couple of strokes and a few falls, Pickens’ health deteriorated and he had been receiving hospice care at home since last Thursday, according to spokesman Jay Rosser.

-He died at home this afternoon with his family by his side, Rosser said.
+He died at home Wednesday afternoon with his family by his side, Rosser said.

 Pickens was among a select few high-profile business giants to call Dallas home.
 Some of his late contemporaries include Ross Perot and Herb Kelleher.